 Oatly’s vegan oat milk in original, chilled, barista, and chocolate flavors are also fortified with vitamin D, according to the brand.
 Ripple is another vegan milk brand which has products fortified with substantial amounts of vitamin D. The brand notes, “Each serving of [Ripple] has 8g of protein, 50% more calcium than 2% dairy milk, more vitamin D and iron and contains only [half] the sugar of 2% dairy milk.”

-Tofu is a good source of a number of vitamins and minerals, including vitamin D. The good thing about tofu is its versatility, meaning you can use it in a variety of dishes at different times of the day.
+Tofu is a good source of a number of vitamins and minerals, including vitamin D. The good thing about tofu is its versatility.
+You can use it in a variety of dishes at different times of the day.
 Consider scrambling it and having it on toast for breakfast, or you could make a tofu Thai green curry for lunch or a breaded tofu burger for dinner.

 4. Orange Juice